“The Matchstick Architects…had the room tapping along to their contagious energy.” – The Alt

 Paul Unsworth relocated his family and had to leave the band in 2015, once again leaving a hole in the line-up that has been hard to keep filled.
 Dave Willey entered the picture shortly thereafter and remained with the band until the fall of 2017.

 In March of 2018, Dennis Cotton agreed to come on board as the band’s permanent drummer.
-Dennis played and toured with the legendary, British blues band Savoy Brown from 1999 to 2007.
+Dennis has recorded more than 40 albums, toured with legendary British blues band Savoy Brown for the better part of a decade (1999-2007), and has played with countless top artists including John Mayock, J. Geils, John Sebastian, Levon Helm, and a lot more.
 Now, he brings his world-class chops, experience, and musical sensibilities to The Matchstick Architects.
 On top of being an amazing drummer, Dennis is a perfect personality fit and a long sought-after breath of fresh air.

 The Matchstick Architects have been fortunate to have had the opportunity to be on the same ticket as some incredible acts.
 In August of 2017, the band got to play at the Hudson Summerfest in Hudson, NY in support of the legendary NRBQ.
 In September of 2017, they played at the Birds of a Feather Music and Nature Festival in Grafton, NY in support of singer/songwriter, Sean Rowe.